COSBlab/IPL-workshop/DAY-1/README.md

 * paste these sequences along with the target sequence in the "Input" box
 * run the alignment with default parameters
 * inspect the results
-* download the alignment file () to be used in the next exercises
+* download the alignment file (Fasta format) to be used in the next exercises